 Liberty Sailing Club Skipper Qualifications

 - To be eligible to join as a Liberty Sailing Club Skipper or upgrade to a Liberty Sailing Club Skipper, a person must have completed an ASA Coastal Cruising course or have equivalent experience AND have sufficient on-the-water experience in handling a J27, or a similar boat, in varying wind and weather conditions.

 - In addition, the person must demonstrate boat handling skills on the water to a club Flag Officer including leaving and returning to the dock under power, heaving to, reefing, and crew overboard recovery.

 - Only skippers may sign boats out for cruising.
 Other crew members may helm the boat during cruising with the skipper retaining full responsibility for safety of the boat and crew.

-- Only racings skippers or racing skipper candidates may helm boats during regular season (non-frostbite).
+- Only racings skippers or racing skipper candidates may helm boats during racing.
 Racing skipper candidates may take the helm only under the direction of a racing skipper.

 - Skippers who wish to become racing skippers must first take and pass a racing rules test, then serve as a co-skipper (racing skipper candidate) for at least one series before becoming a Racing Skipper.

 - Racing skippers must pass a racing rules test at the beginning of each racing season.

 - Upgrade to a Liberty Sailing Club skipper must be accompanied by the additional dues required at the time of upgrade.